 I'm also under the impression, that it was more comfortable for them to use the non-verbal communication elements rather than just speaking up.
 One problematic thing for me still is, that these indications are small annotations next to the name of a person.
 At least for me, hard to spot while not directly standing in front of the screen.

 As a side note, I'm aware that zoom had some security and privacy issues recently.
 They seemed to address them timely.
 Given the pressure and demand for conferencing tools it is not wonder to me that flaws were discovered.
 I'm happier about the flaw I known than those that are still hidden.
-In case, you like to book one of my live virtual training classes, as much I prefer zoom, I'm open to discuss your preferred tool.
+In case, you like to book one of my remote training classes, as much I prefer zoom, I'm open to discuss your preferred tool.

 The technical part